-Kings and Dicky Beach are patrolled beaches and the places to head to if going for a “safe” swim between the flags.
-I love the fresher water temperature September school holiday provides.
-The sun does not feel as intense at this time of the year either (compared to Christmas time) which means more beach time without the worry of sunburn.
+Kings and Dicky Beach have patrolled beaches.
+(Remember it’s important to be “safe” and swim between the flags.)
+I like the slightly cooler water temperature during the September school holidays, compared to Christmas time.
+The sun does not feel as intense at this time of the year either which means more beach time without the worry of sunburn.

-Some days we chose the quiet and un-patrolled Shelly Beach (no swimming though, as this beach is unpatrolled.)
-Spoilt with the easy beach access at the end of the quiet cul-de-sac, kids, dog and mum were quite content to venture close to home.
-Other days when we were keen to go a little further we’d venture to Kings or Dicky Beach.
+Some days we chose the quiet and un-patrolled Shelly Beach (no swimming though.)
+Spoilt with the easy beach access at the end of the quiet cul-de-sac, kids, dog, and mum were quite content to venture out.
+Other days if we were keen to go a little further we’d venture to Kings or Dicky Beach.

 Caloundra Music Festival

-Our holiday co-incided with the Caloundra Music Festival.
-This was its 8th year and is always held over four days (including the Labour day public holiday.)
+Our holiday coincided with the four day Caloundra Music Festival.
+This was the Festival’s 8th year and coincides with the Labour Day public holiday.
 I discovered the festival for the first time last year.
-Impressed with the musical talents (many I hadn’t heard before) and the family friendly atmosphere, I wanted to return this year with my two younger sons, so they could have their first music festival experience.
+Impressed with the musical talents (so many bands I’d not heard of) and the family-friendly atmosphere, I wanted to introduce my two younger sons to their first music festival experience.

-Taking my two 11 year olds meant spending less time at the Festival (attention span of kids), so I can’t review many of the musical acts this year.
+Taking my two 11-year-olds meant spending less time at the Festival (kids and their short attention span) so I didn’t experience many of the musical acts this year.
 But that was ok.
-As a mum I enjoyed introducing the boys to live music.
+As a mum, I enjoyed introducing the boys to live music.
 This Festival is kid friendly and with five stages spread over a large area, feeling crowded was never an issue.
-Another great initiative of the Festival is they’re one of the first to introduce BYO H20 bottles.
-You fill your own water bottles from the clean water stations found around the various stages.
+And they’re one of the first Festivals to introduce BYO H20 bottles.
+Fill your water bottle from the clean water stations found around the various stages.
 Environmentally friendly and clever!

-I’m a Pete Murray fan, so I was excited my boys could finally see him perform live, as most venues Pete plays at are adult only.
-However I quickly discovered loud outdoor concerts are not for everyone, especially my kids as first-timers!
-Rather than moshing in the front rows, we moved to a spot half way up the grassed area to enjoy Mr Murray’s popular hits.
+I’m a Pete Murray fan.
+And Pete just happened to be playing at the Festival on Saturday night.
+Being a family venue meant kids could come along.
+Pretty quickly I discovered loud outdoor concerts are not for everyone, especially my kids as first-timers!
+Rather than ‘grooving’ in the front rows, we moved to a spot halfway up the grassed area to enjoy Pete’s popular hits.

-We’d no idea who he was (you know when you see someone and you can’t quite place their name but they seem so familiar – that was me.
-Found out later he’d appeared on the Voice Season 1.)
-Darren Percival, a Sunny Coast local had the entire crowd (including my boys) up on our feet clapping and singing along to his version of “electrocoustic”* music.
-My 11 year old’s face wore the biggest grin as he watched Mr Percival. (*Check out Mr Percival and looping )
+We’d no idea who he was.
+But you know when you see someone and you can’t quite place their name but they seem so familiar – that was me.
+Found out later he’d appeared on the Voice Season 1.
+Darren Percival, a Sunny Coast local had the entire crowd (including my boys) up on our feet clapping and singing along to his version of “electroacoustic” music.

-Another highlight was New Orleans jazz band Tuba Skinny at the Surf stage Sunday afternoon, I felt like we’d stumbled into a back street of New Orleans.
-Listening to musicians of this calibre perform at the intimate Surf Stage – is what makes this Festival so memorable.
-A treat for anyone keen to experience musical talent and diversity in music.
+Listening to New Orleans jazz band Tuba Skinny at the Surf stage Sunday afternoon felt like we’d stumbled into a back street of New Orleans.
+Listening to musicians of this caliber perform at the intimate Surf Stage – is what makes this Festival memorable for anyone keen to experience musical talent and diversity.

 Catch a clip of Tuba Skinny (at the French Quarter Festival.)
-So many hidden musical delights at the Caloundra Music Festival.
+So many amazing musical experiences at the Caloundra Music Festival.
 I missed a few this year, but no bother there’s always next year!

-The Sunny Coast spoilt us turning on seven days of brilliant weather.
-T’was the perfect time of year to enjoy the beach, music and all Caloundra (the tidiest town) has on offer.
-Thumbs up from this mum and her kids (and the dog!)
+With the Sunny Coast spoiling us by turning on seven days of brilliant weather, it was the perfect time of year to enjoy the beach, music and all Caloundra (the tidiest town) has on offer.
+Thumbs up from this mum, her kids (and the dog!)